flaviavenerabile/frequency-attestation-corpus-information/index.md

 > ---
 > ### cScore (property)
 > **URI:** [http://www.w3.org/nl/lemon/frac#Collocation](http://www.w3.org/nl/lemon/frac#cScore)
 > **Collocation score** is a subproperty of `rdf:value` that provides the value for one specific type of collocation score for a particular collocation in its respective corpus.
-Note that this property should not be used directly, but instead, its respective sub-properties for scores of a particular type.
+It is important to note that this property should not be used directly, but instead, its respective sub-properties for scores of a particular type.
 > **SubPropertyOf:** <tt>rdf:value</tt>
 > **domain:** <tt>frac:Collocation</tt>
 >